 5 Essential Tips for Business Owners

 With over 40% of websites worldwide built on WordPress, it’s no surprise the platform is a popular target for cyberattacks.
 But here’s the good news: most WordPress security issues come from avoidable mistakes—not the platform itself.
+If you’re a business owner, learning how to secure your website is essential for protecting your leads, reputation, customer data, and ultimately, your revenue.

 Here are 5 essential tips to keep your WordPress site secure—without needing to be a tech expert.